afoxman/rnts-example/README.md

 Each platform package is a complete implementation of react-native, and has (or should have) associated TypeScript types.

 To avoid having "forked" references to the various NPM package names in code, the react-native bundler maps imports of `react-native` to the target out-of-tree platform package.
-For Windows, `import 'react-native'` becomes `import 'react-native-windows'`.
+For MacOS, `import 'react-native'` becomes `import 'react-native-macos'`.

 TypeScript should support a similar mechanism, but only for type-checking and IntelliSense.
-Emitted code should preserve the original imported module name.
+Emitted code should preserve the original module import.

 ```jsonc
 // Per-Platform TSConfig